pkulchenko/fullmoon/README.md

 #### Responding on failed conditions

-In some cases, failing to satisfy a condition is a sufficient reason to returns some status back to the client without checking other routes.
+In some cases, failing to satisfy a condition is a sufficient reason to returns some response back to the client without checking other routes.
 In a case like this, setting `otherwise` value to a number or a function returns either a response with the specified status or the result of the
 function: